fcohen/IntegrationKit/README.md

 For the past 8 years noted development expert Frank Cohen, founder at Appvance, updated and published the PushToTest Integration Knowledge Kit.
 The Kit is a free open-source competitive evaluation guide comparing TIBCO, Redhat Jboss, Spring Boot, Mulesoft, and many others.

+This Github repository has 4 branches, one for each platform:
+* Mulesoft
+* Redhat JBoss
+* Spring Boot
+* TIBCO Cloud Integration (TCI)

 The Kit helps you evaluate the developer productivity and performance of building services on integration platforms and deploying services to serverless, microservices, Cloud and AWS Lambda.
 The free Kit includes:

 * Executive Summary slide deck - 20 pages, describes project, methodology and results